edroamz/whats-my-ip/README.md

 REACT_APP_API_KEY=hereGoesYourKey
 ```

-\*Note: Don't forget to add the path of the environment variable to the .gitignore file
+\*Note: Don't forget to create a rule for the environment variable in the .gitignore file

 ### Installing